 Note: This blog post is from 2013.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Since I posted my entry earlier today about a Serious security threat for #ColdFusion servers [
+And I may revise the content as necessary.Since I posted my entry earlier today about a Serious security threat for #ColdFusion servers [

 At first I was adding these as updates to the previous entry, but I fear that some who may have read it earlier in the day may then miss some of this new info, thus this "Part 2".
 You will definitely want to read part 1 before proceeding here.